Junagadh Junction railway station

-Junagadh Junction railway station is a railway station serving Junagadh town, in Junagadh district of Gujarat state of India.
+Junagadh Junction railway station is a railway station in the city of Junagadh, Gujarat.
 It is under Bhavnagar railway division of Western Railway zone of Indian Railways.

 It is located at 86 m above sea level and has five platforms.
 As of 2016, a single diesel broad-gauge railway line exists at this station; twenty-five trains halt here, two trains originate and two trains terminate here.
-Porbandar Airport is at distance of 39 km.
+Keshod Airport is at distance of 39 km.

 Trains

 The following trains halt at Junagadh Junction railway station: